“Dominus illuminatio mea”

 A shadow loomed beyond the flickering light of the neon Lucky Lou sign.
 The old bar hummed a soft jazz tune that faded into the stifling evening air.
 It beckoned in any weary traveler who needed shelter.
 Yet, Kat knew otherwise.

-She stepped over a manhole, billowing steam like the thick fog from a demon’s breath.
-Her skin felt clammy against the chill in the air.
-She had been here a few times before and each time had made her senses tingle with anticipation.
+She stepped over a manhole as it billowed out steam like the thick fog from a demon’s breath.
+Her skin felt clammy against the evening air.
+She had been to the bar a few times before and each time it made her hands twitch with anticipation.

 “Suspect in sight,” she whispered into the radio on her shoulder strap.
 Kat readied her Colt pistol and called to the fugitive, “This is Officer Katharine de La Motte.
 You are under arrest.
 Place your hands above your head and don’t make any sudden movements.”

-The cloaked man darted to the side and raised a large handgun.
+The cloaked man darted to the side, raising a large handgun.

 The perp ducked behind a large metal trash container and fired again.

-The officer rolled to the edge of the building and stumbled as something smacked into her side.
-A glancing blow wouldn’t be fatal, but it would cost her.
+She rolled to the edge of the building and stumbled as something skimmed off her side.
+A glancing blow wouldn’t be the end, but it would cost her.
 A shower of bullets whizzed by her and ricocheted off the wall.

 Kat brushed away a few strands of dark hair and rose to her feet.
-With teeth bared, she returned fire, then edged behind a group of stacked crates.
+She bared her teeth, returning fire, and edged behind a group of stacked crates.
 More shots echoed out further down the shadowed alley.

 “Dammit.”
-Kat ground her teeth and sprinted up the alley when the gunman paused.
+Kat tensed waiting for her moment, then sprinted up the lane as the gunman paused.

-A mother and daughter cowered behind a tin trash can to her left.
-Fear in the young girl’s eyes fueled the spreading fire through the officer’s veins.
+A mother and daughter cowered behind a trash can to her left.
+The fear in the young girl’s eyes renewed her as she dashed by.

 Kat turned away, blinking at the shadows ahead and darted forward.
 She grabbed the baton from her belt as another shadowed assailant lunged for her.
-Her baton collided with his temple.
+The rod collided with his temple.
 She readied her weapon for another attack.
 However, he collapsed on the ground before he could lay a finger on her.

 “Behind you,” the woman shrieked.

-Kat turned to knock away a sawed-off shotgun pointed at her and elbowed the gunman in the face.
-The young girl beside them screamed and two more shots plowed into Kat’s back.
+Kat knocked away a sawed-off shotgun, then elbowed the gunman in the face.
+The young girl with her mother screamed as two more shots plowed into Kat’s back.